June 27, 2023

 MT.
 ASHLAND

 As we continued hiking north into the late morning, we kept catching glimpse of Mt.
 Ashland.
-It stood out from the other peaks mainly due to the eye-catching FAA radar tower that reminded me of a golf ball all teed up or the Spaceship Earth attraction at Disney’s Epcot.
-Anyone who’s see it knows exactly what I mean.
+It stood out from the other peaks mainly due to the eye-catching FAA radar tower that reminded me of a golf ball or the Spaceship Earth attraction at Disney’s Epcot.
+Anyone who’s seen it knows exactly what I mean.

 Mt.
 Ashland’s radar tower

-Then we passed over stream after stream along Mt.
-Ashland’s slopes, crossing paths with more than a few and day hikers out with their dogs.
+We passed over stream after stream along Mt.
+Ashland’s slopes, crossing paths with more than a few day hikers out with their dogs.
 But rather than stopping for lunch at one of these random spots, we decided to push on until we got to the former Mt.
 Ashland Inn.

 Originally built back in 1987, this rustic B&B had since become a private home and the new landowners were very hiker-friendly.
 They put a wooden picnic bench on the edge of the property for PCT hikers to use, and they allowed people to use their water spigot.